COMPARISON

 Can I migrate from Sportmonks to TheStatsAPI?

 Yes.
-Both APIs return JSON with similar data structures for core football entities (matches, players, standings, teams).
+Both APIs return JSON with similar data structures for core football entities (matches, players, teams, competitions, and season statistics).
 The main migration work is updating endpoint URLs and adjusting for differences in response format.
-If you rely on Sportmonks-specific features like the includes system, live odds, or xG data, you will need to find alternatives for those or accept the tradeoff.
+If you rely on Sportmonks-specific features like the includes system, broad bookmaker odds depth, or proprietary metrics, you will need to find alternatives for those or accept the tradeoff.

 What is the best Sportmonks alternative for small projects?

-For small projects that need reliable football data without complex pricing, TheStatsAPI is a strong Sportmonks alternative.
-The 7-day free trial lets you test everything, the Starter plan at $50/month includes all competitions and endpoints, and the flat-rate pricing means you will never be surprised by your bill.
-If your project uses fewer than 1,196 competitions (which is nearly every project), you get equivalent coverage at a predictable cost.
+For small projects that need reliable football data without complex pricing, TheStatsAPI is the better Sportmonks alternative.
+The 7-day free trial lets you test everything, the Starter plan at $50/month includes 80 competitions and every endpoint (with up to 1,196 competitions available on request), and the flat-rate pricing means you will never be surprised by your bill.
+Sportmonks makes small projects choose leagues, manage add-ons, and think about rate-limit buckets before they have even proven the product.

 Start building today